 It can be challenging to travel, whatever your size.
-But plus-size travelers have struggle of their own… And there’s nothing like a little humor to discuss annoying stuff and bring awareness to our issues!
+But plus-size travelers have struggles of their own… And there’s nothing like a little humor to discuss typical problems of plus-size travelers and bring awareness to our issues!

 10) Needing more sunscreen than everyone else…

 … when you go on a beach holiday.